electronicbits/teamcity-ubuntu/README.md

 Keep a copy of each zip file on your home directory.

-We like to SSH to our TeamCity server from an Ubuntu desktop instance, while doing so, and keeping a copy of each plugin/zip file on your home directory, execute the following command to copy the files using ssh:
+We usually SSH to our TeamCity server from an Ubuntu desktop instance.
+While doing so, and keeping a copy of each plugin/zip file on your home directory, execute the following command to copy the files accross to TeamCity server:

-	sudo scp deploy-runner.zip <remote-username>@<ip-address-server>:~
+	sudo scp deploy-runner.zip <remote-username>@<ip-address-server>:<.BuildServer/plugins>
-	sudo scp jonnyzzz.node.zip <remote-username>@<ip-address-server>:~
+	sudo scp jonnyzzz.node.zip <remote-username>@<ip-address-server>:<.BuildServer/plugins>

+Finally restart your Teamcity server :

+	sudo /etc/init.d/teamcity restart